I study how people perceive and reason with mathematical diagrams, drawing on embodied and enactive approaches to cognition.

 Contact: julien.putz < at > berkeley < dot > edu

-About Me: I am a PhD student in the Graduate Group of Science and Mathematics Education (SESAME) at UC Berkeley, with a Designated Emphasis in Cognitive Science.
-I investigate how people learn and do mathematics in both traditional and digital environments, drawing on the paradigm of embodied cognition.
-My work leverages micro-phenomenology, eye-tracking, and design-based research methods.
-I am originally from Luxembourg but received my undergraduate education at the University of Glasgow in Mathematics and Theater Studies.
-My honors thesis explored the role of “theatrical” elements such as narrative and multimodality within the domain of mathematics, which motivated my current interests kinaesthetic and perceptual aspects of mathematical thinking and learning.
-Then, in August 2020, I received a Master in Mathematics from the University of Luxembourg, where I specialized in industrial mathematics.
+About Me: I am a PhD candidate in the Graduate Group in Science and Mathematics Education (SESAME) at UC Berkeley, with a Designated Emphasis in Cognitive Science.
+I study how people perceive and reason with mathematical diagrams in contexts of proving and problem solving.
+My work draws on embodied and enactive approaches to cognition and integrates first-person descriptions from micro-phenomenological interviews with third-person measures such as eye-tracking.
+I am originally from Luxembourg and received my undergraduate education at the University of Glasgow, where I majored in Mathematics and Theatre Studies.
+My honors thesis explored the role of “theatrical” elements—such as narrative, multimodality, and movement—within the domain of mathematics, which inspired my ongoing interest in the kinaesthetic and perceptual dimensions of mathematical thinking and learning.
+I later in 2020 earned a master’s degree in Mathematics from the University of Luxembourg, where I specialized in industrial mathematics.

-Research interests: mathematics education, mathematical cognition, diagrammatic reasoning, embodied cognition, enactivism, first-person research, (micro-) phenomenology, eye-tracking, design-based research.
+Research interests: mathematics education, diagrammatic reasoning, embodied cognition, enactivism, first-person methods, (micro-) phenomenology, eye-tracking, design-based research.

-Hobbies: climbing, theater, aerial acrobatics, (trail-) running, (audio-) books, plant-based cooking.
+Hobbies: climbing, theater, aerial acrobatics, (trail-) running, plant-based cooking.

 Select Publications and Presentations: